-Blower motors are manufactured by GenTeq and Nidec/ Emerson.
-See figures 6 and 7.
+Blower motors are manufactured by GenTeq and Nidec.
+See FIGURE 6 and FIGURE 7.
 Motors operate the same and are only different in physical appearance.
-They are both three-phase, electronically controlled DC brushless motors (controller converts single-phase AC to three-phase DC), with a permanent magnet type rotor (figure 6).
+They are both three-phase, electronically controlled DC brushless motors (controller converts single-phase AC to three-phase DC), with a permanent magnet type rotor.
 Because these motors have a permanent magnet rotor it does not need brushes like conventional DC motors.

-Internal components for both manufactured motors are similar and shown in figure.
+Internal components for both manufactured motors are similarand shown in FIGURE 5.
 The stator windings are split into three poles which are electrically connected to the controller.
 This arrangement allows motor windings to turn on and off in sequence by the controller.

 A solid-state controller is attached to the motor.
 The controller is primarily an AC to DC converter.
 Converted DC power is used to drive the motor.
 The controller contains a microprocessor which monitors varying conditions inside the motor (such as motor workload).
 The controller on the NIDEC / Emerson motor includes the 16X4W control with three LED's PW, RX and TX located on the face for troubleshooting.
-Some models have the 16X4W located on the blower housing.
-Figures 7 and 8 show the location of the 16X4W and table 5 the LED codes.
+FIGURE 7 shows the location of the 16X4W and TABLE 5 the LED codes.
+The 16X4W may be located on the indoor blower housing on some models (FIGURE 8).